redpencilio/deliver-email-service/README.md

     restart: always
     logging: *default-logging
 ```
-When creating a mail in the database (see [usefull queries](#usefull-queries)) the email will go through the same process as it would when sending a mail using SMTP (exluding testing for WELL_KNOWN_SERVICE_OR_SERVER).
+When creating a mail in the database (see [useful queries](#useful-queries)) the email will go through the same process as it would when sending a mail using SMTP (exluding testing for WELL_KNOWN_SERVICE_OR_SERVER).
 The main difference being that nodemailer will create a temporary ethereal mailbox for you where you can view your send mail.
 At the end of the logs you will see something like:

 ```
 > EMAIL 1: Preview ur https://ethereal.email/message/123456788abcdefg
 ```
 When clicking on the link you will be redirected to the temporary mailbox where you can inspect the contents of the mail.
 Now you do not have to worry about spamming your own mailbox when testing.
 <br> <br>
-# Usefull Queries
+# Useful Queries

 ## Creating a mail